What They Do: Software developers create the applications or systems that run on a computer or another device.

 The following are examples of types of software developers:

 Applications software developers design computer applications, such as word processors and games, for consumers.
 They may create custom software for a specific customer or commercial software to be sold to the general public.
 Some applications software developers create complex databases for organizations.
 They also create programs that people use over the Internet and within a company's intranet.

 Systems software developers create the systems that keep computers functioning properly.
 These could be operating systems for computers that the general public buys or systems built specifically for an organization.
-Often, systems software developers also build the system’s interface, which is what allows users to interact with the computer.
-Systems software developers are creating the operating systems that control most of the consumer electronics in use today, including the systems in phones or cars.
+Often, systems software developers also build the system's interface, which is what allows users to interact with the computer.
+Systems software developers create the operating systems that control most of the consumer electronics in use today, including those used by cell phones and cars.

-Software developers held about 1.1 million jobs in 2014.
-The industries that employed the most software developers were as follows:
+Software developers hold about 1.5 million jobs.
+The largest employers of software developers are as follows:

 |Computer systems design and related services||33%|

 In general, software development is a collaborative process, and developers work on teams with others who also contribute to designing, developing, and programming successful software.
-However, some developers telecommute (work away from the office).
+However, some developers work at home.

-Most software developers work full time, and long hours are common.
+Most software developers work full time and additional work hours are common.